ivsgabi/simple-spotify-app-workshop/README.md

 - (In case you didn't notice, it's your home page).

 ### 4. 🔑 Retrieving Informations from Spotify - Back-end (30 min)
-- 💡 In api/ there are 4 folders to handle different side of the interactions with Spotify API.
+- 💡 In [api/](./api/) there are 4 folders to handle different side of the interactions with Spotify API.
   - login.js: This route generates the Spotify authentication URL and redirects the user to it.
 The user will need to log in and grant permission for the application to access certain data from their Spotify account.
   - callback.js: After the user authenticates, Spotify redirects to this route with a temporary authorization code.
 This route uses the code to retrieve an access token, which allows the application to access user data.
   - token.js: This route retrieves an access token using the client ID and client secret of the application.
 This token is then used to make authorized requests to the Spotify API.
-  - /spotify: This route allows the application to make requests to the Spotify API, using the retrieved access token to access data such as playlists, artists, albums, etc., based on the user's permissions.
+  - spotify.js: This route allows the application to make requests to the Spotify API, using the retrieved access token to access data such as playlists, artists, albums, etc., based on the user's permissions.

-- Copy the folder api/ into pages/ in your project and fill the gaps in api/ files.
+- Copy the folder api into pages/ in your project and fill the gaps in api/ files.
 - Tips to verify your results: Each files and folder in pages/ represent a page of your web application
 ```
 http://localhost:3000/api/callback -> http://localhost:3000/api/callback